tmohayai/ParamSim/README.md

   * intert: interaction type

-  * mcnupx: x-component momentum of neutrino
+  * mcnupx: x-component momentum of neutrino in GeV/c

-  * mcnupy: y-component momentum of neutrino
+  * mcnupy: y-component momentum of neutrino in GeV/c

-  * mcnupz: z-component momentum of neutrino
+  * mcnupz: z-component momentum of neutrino in GeV/c

-  * vertx: vertex of primary mc particle in x
+  * vertx: vertex of primary mc particle in x in cm

-  * verty: vertex of primary mc particle in y
+  * verty: vertex of primary mc particle in y in cm

-  * vertz: vertex of primary mc particle in z
+  * vertz: vertex of primary mc particle in z in cm

+- GEANT4-level information:

+ * nFSP: number of final state (primary) particles that emerge from the neutrino interaction vertex

+ * pdgmother: pdg code of the particle that created the particle under consideration

+ * mctrkid: track number of the particle that created the track under study

+ * mctime: detector response time/time information of the particle with respect to neutrino interaction time (which is 0 nano seconds)

+ * MCPStartX: starting position of the particle along the x-direction (starting position of the track) in cm

+ * MCPStartY: starting position of the particle along the y-direction (starting position of the track) in cm

+ * MCPStartZ: starting position of the particle along the z-direction (starting position of the track) in cm

+ * truepx: truth-level x-component momentum of the particle in GeV/c

+ * truepy: truth-level y-component momentum of the particle in GeV/c

+ * truepz: truth-level z-component momentum of the particle in GeV/c

+ * MCPEndX: end position of the particle along the x-direction (end position of the track) in cm

+ * MCPEndY: end position of the particle along the y-direction (end position of the track) in cm

+ * MCPEndZ: end position of the particle along the z-direction (end position of the track) in cm

+ * MCProc: a vector containing a string of the GEANT4 process that created a particle (e.g. for particles emerging from a neutrino interacion, the GEANT4 process is "primary")

+ * MCEndProc: a vector containing a string of the GEANT4 end process of a particle (e.g. for e+e- pairs emerging from a photon conversion, the end process is "conv")

+ * angle: truth-level angle with respect to the beam direction (along the z)

+ * truep: truth-level momentum of the particle in GeV/c

+ * truepdg: truth-level PDG code of the particle